IKEA HACKS – DIY RECLAIMED WOOD BUFFET, This is what I’m sharing with you today. Everybody love Ikea hacks, and this is a great one!

 Well, to tell you the truth, I probably thought that for each design at the time when it was new. 🙂

 Here are some of the previous looks of this room.

 We purchased a long dining table at IKEA almost seven years ago.
 It fits our dining room perfectly, and we love the table’s beautiful color.
 The chairs were purchased at the same time as well.
 The best part of these chairs that the covers are removable and washable.
 Some of my friends were asking if I was crazy to get white dining room chairs?
-I told them, NO- I was smart as they can be washed and bleached anytime:-).
+I told them, NO – I was smart as the covers can be washed and bleached anytime. :-).
 They are almost seven years old, and there is NO stain on them.
 Every time I wash them they look totally new!
 Winner!

 Anyways.
-Few years ago we wanted to add a little more storage space to this room, and we bought a white shelving unit at IKEA.
+A few years ago we wanted to add a little more storage space to this room, and we bought a white shelving unit at IKEA.

 **Update: Many of you asked what is the name of the wall cabinet that we hacked so here ya go:

 It has four cabinets and four doors.
 I got two white and two turquoise doors.
 I mostly used the white doors, though.

 Couple weeks ago I saw a very inspirational image while I was browsing West Elm.com.
 I FELL in love with this piece at first sight!